Coverage Policy Manual

 Morton Neuroma

-Morton intermetatarsal neuroma is a common and painful compression neuropathy of the common digital nerve of the foot that may be referred to by other names, including interdigital neuroma, interdigital neuritis, and interdigital or Morton metatarsalgia (Rajput, 2012; Jain, 2013; Clinical Practice Guideline Forefoot Disorders, 2009).
-It is histologically characterized by perineural fibrosis, endoneurial edema, axonal degeneration and local vascular proliferation.
+Morton neuroma is a common and painful compression neuropathy of the common digital nerve of the foot that may be referred to as interdigital neuroma, interdigital neuritis, and interdigital or Morton metatarsalgia (Rajput, 2012; Jain, 2013; Clinical Practice Guideline Forefoot Disorders, 2009).
+It is histologically characterized by perineural fibrosis, endoneurial edema, axonal degeneration, and local vascular proliferation.
 Thus, some investigators do not consider Morton neuroma to be a true neuroma; instead, they consider it to be an entrapment neuropathy that occurs secondary to compression of the common digital nerve under the overlying transverse metatarsal ligament.
-The incidence and prevalence of Morton neuroma are not clear, but it appears 10-fold more often in women than in men with an average age at presentation of around 50 years (Wu, 1996).
+Morton neuroma appears 10-fold more often in women than in men with an average age at presentation of around 50 years (Wu, 1996).

 Treatment of Morton Neuroma

-Management of patients with a diagnosis of Morton neuroma typically proceeds through a pathway that starts with conservative approaches, such as the use of metatarsal pads in shoes, and orthotic devices that alter supination and pronation of the affected foot.3 These approaches are aimed at reducing pressure and irritation of the affected nerve.
-They may provide some relief, but do not alter the underlying pathology.
+Management of patients with a diagnosis of Morton neuroma typically starts with conservative approaches, such as the use of metatarsal pads in shoes, and orthotic devices that alter supination and pronation of the affected foot (Thomas, 2009).
+These approaches try to reduce pressure and irritation of the affected nerve.
+They may provide relief, but do not alter the underlying pathology.
 There is scant evidence to support the effectiveness or comparative effectiveness of these practices (Jain, 2013; Adams, 2010; Thomson, 2004).
-In 1 case series, investigators evaluated a 3-stage protocol of “stepped care” through which private practice patients (N=115) advanced from stage I (education plus footwear modifications, and a metatarsal pad) to stage II (steroid injections with local anesthetic or local anesthetic alone), into stage III (surgical resection) if stages I and II did not bring relief within 3 months.8 Overall, 97 of 115 patients (85%) believed that they had improved with the treatment program.
+In a case series, Bennett et al evaluated a 3-stage protocol of “stepped care” through which private practice patients (N=115) advanced from stage I (education plus footwear modifications, and a metatarsal pad) to stage II (steroid injections with local anesthetic or local anesthetic alone), into stage III (surgical resection) if stages I and II were not relieved within 3 months (Bennett, 1995).
+Overall, 97 of 115 patients (85%) believed that they had improved with the treatment program.
 However, twenty-four patients (21%) eventually required surgical excision of the nerve and 23 of those (96%) had satisfactory results.

 This policy will focus on evidence available on the use of alcohol injections, with emphasis on Morton neuroma and the comparative effectiveness of this less-invasive therapy and open surgical resection of the nerve pathology.